-Elizabeth Ross, SENIOR ASSOCIATE
+Elizabeth Ross, DIRECTOR

 Liz Ross leads state policy for HCM Strategists’ K12 portfolio.
 She has spent the past seven years working with state policymakers, business and advocacy leaders, parents, and educators to ensure states adopt and maintain college- and career-ready standards and aligned assessments.
 During her time at HCM, she’s led an effort to analyze the standards, assessments and accountability landscapes of all 50 states in an effort to inform leaders about their states system and how to advance their policy agenda.